BurgerhoutJ/sessions/README.md

-# speaking
+# Speaker sessions
-Repository to share my speaking slide decks
+In this repository, you'll find the slide decks from various (inter)national events or meetups.